apache/cordova-plugin-device-orientation/doc/index.md

 - `headingAccuracy` is always 0 because there is no difference between the `magneticHeading` and `trueHeading`

 ### Android Quirks

 - The `trueHeading` property is not supported, but reports the same value as `magneticHeading`.

+- The `headingAccuracy` property is always 0 because there is no difference between the `magneticHeading` and `trueHeading`.

+### Firefox OS Quirks

+- The `trueHeading` property is not supported, but reports the same value as `magneticHeading`.